Analysis | The refrain from state officials is consistent: The Trump campaign’s fraud claims are unfounded

 McDaniel’s response?
 Let’s wait and see.

 Meanwhile, state officials are looking and seeing nothing, even in Pennsylvania, where — thanks to the current vote margin and the number of electoral votes at play — allegations have been most fervent.
-There, Secretary of State Kathy Boockvar was asked if she had seen evidence of fraud during a news conference.
+There, Secretary of State Kathy Boockvar was asked whether she had seen evidence of fraud during a news conference.

 “I’m not aware of any — ” she said, before catching herself.
 “I mean, well, I should say, you probably heard some weeks ago that there was a gentleman in Luzerne County who tried to apply for a ballot for his deceased mother?
 I don’t know if you heard that.
 But that was several weeks ago.
 That was the only incident that I am aware of in this year.”